ImageMagick/Usage-Markdown/distorts/index.md

 Note that I used the variable names '`I,J`' and '`X,Y`' in the above as these variables map into the variables name that you would typically use in the [FX DIY Operator](../transform/#fx).

-For example here I simulate the same 17 degree rotation I attempted before, but this time use the "`-fx`" operator to look up the nearest pixel to that location in the source image.
+For example, here I simulate the same 17 degree rotation I attempted before, but this time use the "`-fx`" operator to look up the nearest pixel to that location in the source image.

 ~~~
 # Rotate by 17 degrees -- get the Sine and Cosine of this angle